Tocard/documentation/docs/node-runners/run-a-node.md

 INFO [2022-02-17T07:51:07.033] (httpServer          ): HTTP server listening on 7171
 INFO [2022-02-17T07:51:07.056] (broker              ): Welcome to the Streamr Network.
 Your node's generated name is ...
 ```

-## Staying safe
-The config file contains your node’s private key.
-If someone gets access to the private key, they can publish and subscribe as you, and steal any tokens you might have in your node's wallet!
-Read more about identity, keys, and wallets.